skedgo/tripkit-react/src/doc/md/MainSDKComponent_TKRoot.md

-[](TKRoot) is a component to be used as root of (the sub-tree of the app using) the SDK components, and provides the environment necessary for the SDK components to work: it handles the global state of the SDK ([](TKState)), the TripGo API traffic, and the injection of general and component-specific configs into the system.
+The [](TKRoot) component wraps all the other SDK components.
+It allows to specify global and component-specific configs, and also provides a shared state and actions layer, which SDK components can optionally connect to in order to share data and interact with the TripGo API.

 ### Config property